top of page

 Despite international efforts, illegal logging is still taking place in some parts of South America today with 80% of this illegal timber being supplied to the USA by criminal operations.
 Since January 2019, Interpol has categorized illegal logging as organized crime.

 Since the 21st Century most intercepted illegal American mahogany has originated from Brazil, Peru or Belize.
 Significant seizures have occurred in the United States, United Kingdom, Germany, Belgium, Poland, and Spain.
-And then of course there is the suppressive, racist, and totalitarian regime of Communist China... no one knows for sure as they are purposefully secretive and do not engage with the rest of the world (unless it suits their agenda), but we could surmise that they may be one of the worst, if not the worst violators.
+And then of course there is the suppressive, racist, and totalitarian regime of Communist China... no one knows for sure as they are purposefully secretive and do not engage with the rest of the world (unless it suits their agenda), but we could surmise that they may be one of the worst, if not the worst violators of CITES restrictions and the largest importer by far of knowingly illegal timber exports.

 Summary